 Others disagreed with this assessment.
-Lucy Steigerwald, writing for Reason magazine, quoted the following from Will Adams, a lawyer who current serves as the deputy chief of staff for Congressman Justin Amash:
+Lucy Steigerwald, writing for Reason magazine, quoted the following from Will Adams, a lawyer who served as the deputy chief of staff for Congressman Justin Amash:

 The bill makes it illegal knowingly to enter or remain in a restricted building or grounds without legal authority to do so.
 A restricted building or grounds is defined as a "restricted area" where a person protected by the Secret Service "is or will be temporarily visiting."
 According to federal law (18 U.S.C. § 3056), the Secret Service is authorized to protect "visiting heads of foreign states or foreign governments" and "other distinguished foreign visitors to the United States."